robotframework/robotframework-RFCP-syllabus/basics.md

 Tags are shown in the test reports, logs and in the test data.
 Statistic about test cases (total, passed, failed and skipped) are automatically collected based on them.

-There is the a way for tests to indicate they should not get certain globally specified tags.
+There is a way for tests to indicate they should not get certain globally specified tags.
 Instead of using a separate setting that tests can override, tests can use the `-tag` syntax with their `[Tags]` setting to tell they should not get a tag named tag.
 [[User Guide: Tagging test cases][UG Tagging test cases]]

 ### Comments